Concept Comparison Routine (FI)

 Directions This combines the portfolio and log requirement.
 The slides have cues.
 Feedback forms (Visual device check list and Implementation checklist should be posted in the google doc folder and included in this document Videos may be embedded Feel free to make this prettier with font or color...

-mdonohue About 5 years ago
+mdonohue Over 5 years ago

 Lessons using the Concept Comparison Routine